kubernetes/website/content/en/docs/reference/command-line-tools-reference/kubelet-tls-bootstrapping.md

 * `token`: the token to use

 The format of the token does not matter, as long as it matches what kube-apiserver expects.
 In the above example, we used a bootstrap token.
-As stated earlier, _any_ valid authentication method can be used, not just tokens.
+As stated earlier, _any_ valid authentication method can be used, not only tokens.

 Because the bootstrap `kubeconfig` _is_ a standard `kubeconfig`, you can use `kubectl` to generate it.
 To create the above example file: